LamiaSristy/Library_JS/README.md

 ## Getting Started

-### Prerequisites

-To get this project up and running locally, you must already have ruby and necessary gems installed on your computer

 **To get this project set up on your local machine, follow these simple steps:**

 1. Open Terminal.
 2. Navigate to your desired location to download the contents of this repository.
 3. Copy and paste the following code into the Terminal: git clone https://github.com/LamiaSristy/Library_JS
 4. Run ```cd Library_JS```.

 ## Author Details::